 Wanting to write begins with being fascinated by other writers only a few years older than oneself whose books can take on an ostensible ultra-plausibility, because an individual text project has already attained a work-generating precision, there’s someone who can actually do that, in all its infinity-dimensionality: write — while at the same time he still lives in the common here and now which one also, as the younger one, has access to and is fascinated by.
 Which is why, in the arts in general, and especially in literature, the most wonderful masterliness is inherently: young.

-Follow the link to issue 7–1 of Hyperion: On the Future of Aesthetics.
+Published in issue 7–1 of Hyperion: On the Future of Aesthetics.

 Senior Editors: Andrea Scrima and Carole Viers-Andronico.

-Scroll to page 63 or open the PDF: Hyperion Goetz 2013
+To view the PDF: Hyperion Goetz 2013